mongodb/mongo/src/mongo/db/repl/README.md

 time the transaction is opened.
 They read a consistent snapshot of data, but the snapshot they read from is not associated with any particular timestamp.

 **`lastApplied`**: In-memory record of the latest applied oplog entry optime.
-It may lag behind the optime of the newest oplog entry that is visible in the storage engine because it is updated after a storage transaction commits.
+On primaries, it may lag behind the optime of the newest oplog entry that is visible in the storage engine because it is updated after a storage transaction commits.
+On secondaries, lastApplied is only updated at the completion of an oplog batch.

 **`lastCommittedOpTime`**: A node’s local view of the latest majority committed optime.
 Every time we update this optime, we also recalculate the `stable_timestamp`.
 Note that the